 During morning assembly (broadcast via the PA system) students must remain quiet.
 Students who do not belong to the Lutheran church can choose to remain in the corridor if there is a morning assembly with religious content.

 Mobile phones must not be used in class outside of study use.
 During breaks students leave the classrooms and the rooms are kept locked.
 Order and cleanliness are important in the school.
 For safety reasons, corridors and staircases must remain free and unblocked.

-Students cannot use the car park in the yard.
+Students cannot use the car park in the yard in Kalevankatu.

 School property must be handled carefully.
 In case of any damage, inform the principal/teacher/custodian immediately.
 The person responsible must compensate for the damage.
 If somebody is hurt in an accident, inform the nurse/ teacher/ custodian immediately, and if appropriate, provide first aid.

 Certain aspects that apply to R23 building specifically:

 - Floors 2-4 are still under construction in Ruoholahdenkatu.
 Students are not allowed to access them.